Information Systems Management

 T81 INFO 585 Capstone

-This capstone course is the culmination of the Masters of Information Systems Management program.
-The capstone project provides the opportunity for students to employ the knowledge and skills they have gained from their course work in a rigorous and systematic manner.
-Projects are sponsored by external corporate, government, and non-profit organizations, and they provide the opportunity for students to deliver meaningful research and recommendations for "real-world" IT challenges and problems.
+The capstone course is the culmination of the Masters of Information Systems Management program.
+The capstone project provides the opportunity for students to employ the knowledge and skills they have gained from their coursework in a rigorous and systematic manner.
+Projects are sponsored by external corporate, government, and non-profit organizations and provide the opportunity to deliver meaningful research and recommendations for "real-world" IT challenges and problems.
+In order to protect sponsoring company's interests, students may be required to sign an NDA (non-disclosure agreement) to participate in this course.

 Credit 3 units.